iii-org/akasha/readme.md

 ## Some models you can use

+Please note that for OpenAI models, you need to set the environment variable 'OPENAI_API_KEY,' and for most Hugging Face models, a GPU is required to run the models.
+However, for .gguf models, you can use a CPU to run them.

 ```python
 openai_model = "openai:gpt-3.5-turbo"  # need environment variable "OPENAI_API_KEY"
 huggingface_model = "hf:meta-llama/Llama-2-7b-chat-hf" #need environment variable "HUGGINGFACEHUB_API_TOKEN" to download meta-llama model